Nerajno/begin-to-code/lessons/javascript/lesson-5/presentation.md

 ---
-This means that instead of setting up a listener on every single child element like this (those are headphones, you might have to use your imagination),
+This means that instead of setting up a listener on every single child element like this,
+(those are headphones, you might have to use your imagination)
 ***********************************************************
 ## Event Delegation